holgerd77/django-dynamic-scraper/docs/getting_started.rst

 ``'pre_url': 'http://en.wikinews.org'``.
 Together with our scraped string this will create the complete url.

-This completes our scraper.
-The form you have filled out should look similar to this (broken down to two rows due to space issues):

 .. image:: images/screenshot_django-admin_scraper_1.png
 .. image:: images/screenshot_django-admin_scraper_2.png

-In addition to our scraper we also need a :ref:`scraper_runtime` to run our scraper.
-To create a :ref:`scraper_runtime` object in your django admin, create a :ref:`scheduler_runtime` object first, leaving all the values in their default state.
-Than create a :ref:`scraper_runtime` object, giving it a meaningful name ('Wikinews Runtime'), assign the created scheduler runtime object as well as the created scraper to it and save the scraper runtime object.
+This completes our scraper.
+The form you have filled out should look similar to the screenshot above (which is broken down to two rows due to space issues).

 .. note::
    You can also **scrape** attributes of your object **from outside the base element** by using the ``..`` notation